lilactown/flex/README.md

 #### Eager vs lazy

-flex computes "live" signals eagerly, and uses a topological ordering to ensure that calculations are only done once and avoid glitches.
+flex computes "live" signals eagerly after a source has changed, and uses a topological ordering to ensure that calculations are only done once and avoid glitches.
 Reagent propagates changes up the dependency chain and only re-calculates when dereferenced, which can avoid unnecessary work in some instances but can also lead to glitches.

 #### Transactions and errors